SnowyMouse/invader/README.md

 Compare tags against other tags.

 Options:
-  -a --all                     Only match if tags are in all inputs -B --by-path <path-type>     Set what tags get compared against other tags.
+  -a --all                     Only match if tags are in all inputs.
+  -B --by-path <path-type>     Set what tags get compared against other tags.
                                By default, only tags with the same relative path are checked.
 Using "any" ignores paths